rwxrob/notes/Goblin Medio Fondo.md

 The tunnel under the highway with its custom light show is particularly amazing.
 Many locals have no idea it exists.
 Now you do.

-Here are the main segments firs
+Here is a list of the main, uninterrupted segments followed by a longer summary of each:

+- Davidson Warmup
+- River Run
+- Davidson Park
+- Black Farms
+- NorthStone
+-

 Strava: https://www.strava.com/routes/3335257457568395466
 RideWithGPS: https://ridewithgps.com/routes/49904255